tuchang/BluestNight/exampleSite/content/docs/sidebar/events.md

 # Limitations

-- Events have to be removed from `data/events/` in order to disappear from the sidebar.
+- Items do not automatically disappear from the sidebar
-  - This is due to the fact that Hugo does not provide a method of determining the time at site compilation.
-The closest thing is the `.Site.LastChange` variable, which indicates the most recent `date` in the front matter of all pages on the site.
-Since the site would need to be recompiled anyways to remove old events, site authors may as well keep their `data/events/` folder clean.
+  - BluestNight automatically filters out events that have already passed when adding events to the sidebar, but it cannot dynamically remove them as they pass, due to it being a static site.
+It is on the site administrator to at least rebuild the site after an event has passed, though I suggest considering removing the data file as well.